HosseinDvz/PDFTableExtractor/README.md

 4. Push to the branch: `git push origin feature-branch`.
 5. Open a Pull Request.

-## 🔮 Future Updates
-We are committed to making AskMyDoc more accessible and cost-effective.
-To achieve this, we plan to:

-Explore Alternative Embedding Methods: Investigate open-source or more affordable embedding models to replace the current paid OpenAI embeddings.​

-Integrate Gemini for Response Generation: Utilize Google's Gemini API for generating answers, leveraging its generous free tier and advanced capabilities.​
-Google AI Studio

-By implementing these changes, we aim to reduce or eliminate usage costs, making AskMyDoc freely available to a broader audience.

 ## License
 This project is licensed under the MIT License.